inflated-goboscript/cloud_requests/README.md

 It is designed to be used with [inflator](https://github.com/faretek1/inflator) and [scratchattach](https://github.com/timMcCool/scratchattach/)

 > [!WARNING]
 > This is in very early development.
-I do not reccomend using this.
+I do not recommend using this.

 ## Credits